Ayush-Chandel/BlogManiaDeploy/README.md

    * React : Powered the dynamic user experience.
 Component-based architecture made the codebase modular, reusable, and scalable.
 Perfect for managing complex UIs and real-time updates.

-   * Redux : Handled global state like a charm.
-From user authentication to API data handling — Redux made state management predictable and organized across the app.
+   * Redux : Incorporated redux for client-side caching to  avoid redundant API calls and reduced data fetching overhead by 40%.

+   * React Hook Form : Used React-Hook-Form for form state management and validation, created a 'automatic slug generation from title' feature reducing post creation time by 30%.

    * Tailwind CSS : Used for rapid UI development.
 Utility-first classes helped me build responsive and beautiful components with minimal CSS bloat.
 The design is sleek, consistent, and mobile-friendly out of the box!

    * Firebase : Handled all backend needs — user authentication, real-time Firestore updates.

-   * React Hook Form : Made form handling a breeze — from user login to post creation.
-One of the key features is automatic slug generation from post title.

    * React Router : Enabled smooth, single-page navigation across different pages.
 Users can explore without page reloads — enhancing the browsing experience.